mgechev/angularjs-in-patterns/README.md

 ![Decorator](https://rawgit.com/mgechev/angularjs-in-patterns/master/images/decorator.svg "Fig. 4")

-AngularJS provides out-of-the-box way for extending and/or enchanting the functionality of already existing services.
+AngularJS provides out-of-the-box way for extending and/or enhancing the functionality of already existing services.
 Using the method `decorator` of `$provide` you can create "wrapper" of any service you have previously defined or used by a third-party:

 ```JavaScript
 myModule.controller('MainCtrl', function (foo) {